System Design Space

 How to measure the effectiveness of an ML platform

-• Co-development with product teams instead of platform isolation.
+• Joint development with product teams instead of building the platform in isolation.

-The platform simultaneously supports areas with different requirements for data, hardware, latency and reproducibility.
-A universal abstraction without domain-awareness does not work here.
+The platform has to support domains with very different requirements for data, compute, latency, and reproducibility.
+One universal abstraction for every domain does not work here.

 Applied NLP